 Rock climbing at Riglos

 Riglos is a picturesque village in the foothills of the Pyrenees Mountains.
 Behind this village are huge red conglomerate pillars that rise up to 300m high, of which “El Pison” dominates them all.
-These pillars provide both sport climbing and traditional climbing (using natural protection such as nuts and cams).
+These pillars provide both sport climbing and trad climbing (using natural protection such as nuts and cams).

 The photograph shows the main cliffs of Riglos.
 The Fire is on the left (in the background), the broad pillar of El Pison, and the Visera on the right.